Did you see your dog eat a hand warmer? Did you come home and find part of a hand warmer was missing? Then you’ve come to the right place!

 We’ve put together some information on this topic to help you determine if your dog needs to see the vet.

 Hand warmers are little single-use packets that go into mittens, gloves, or even boots when it gets freezing outside.
 They usually last from 4-8 hours, working hard to keep your hands and feet warm.
 But how do they work?

 Inside each hand warmer is a packet that contains mostly iron.
 The iron has been pounded down into a powder.
 When the powder is exposed to oxygen, it oxidizes, which releases that wonderfully warm heat that keeps us warm.

-The iron packets contain some other ingredients, too; however, these are usually to keep the iron dry until it’s used.
+The hand warmer packets contain some other ingredients in addition to the iron powder.
+The function of these extra ingredients is usually to keep the iron powder dry until it’s used.

 Symptoms of Iron Toxicity in Dogs

 You may notice these symptoms if your dog has ingested a hand warmer packet:

 - Rapid heart rate

 If your dog shows these symptoms, then it’s time to call the vet immediately.
 This could be a medical emergency.

 When you reach the vet’s clinic, they will try to treat your fur baby as soon as possible.
 The vet will usually recommend a blood test to see how much excess iron your pet has in his system from eating the hand warmer.